ocra-recipes/ocra-core/README.md

 Okay that's out of the way... phew!

 So you have your dependencies installed and your package config files ready to go.
 Let's run through the whole process step by step.
-We start in the home directory of user, "bob": `/home/bob`.

 First we clone the repo.
 ```bash